top of page

 P

-What sets alchemical medicines apart from others?
+What sets spagyrics as alchemical products apart from others?
 One definition is that alchemical operations in the lab have taken place to separate and purify the three essential components.
 When all three parts of our starting material are purified, what do we do?
 We combine them together again in a sacred marriage.
 Thus, the matter at hand is born anew, “resurrected” if you will, into a state of being that is more refined, more powerful and more pure than the starting material.
-The matter undergoes a death (of the old), and a rebirth (into a new form).
+The matter undergoes a death (of the old), and a rebirth (into a new form), being transmuted.
 Medicines of this order have the capacity to initiate healing through all three levels within us – body, soul and spirit, depending on the characteristic soul or sulfur correspondence of the medicine.
-In this sense, alchemy is a holistic approach to wellbeing.
-For example, things ruled by the archetype of the sun are said to have qualities of triumph, abundance, persistence and vitality.
-The sun is associated by the principle of correspondence in alchemy with the colour Gold, the day Sunday and with the heart among other things.
-So taking an alchemical medicine ruled by the sun (for example a herb like chamomile or the metal gold) will align a person’s life on all three levels with this archetype.
+This is because, with all three components present (particularly the salt or body portion), spagyrics have enhanced bio-availability.

 bottom of page